“The biggest mistake I ever made was…going to see a psychiatrist” (Stevie Nicks)

 …Finally, in 1993, I’d had enough.
 I said, “Take me to a hospital.”
 I went in for 47 days, and it made Betty Ford look like a cakewalk.
 My hair turned gray and my skin molted.
 I could hardly walk.
 You can detox off heroin in 12 days.
 Coke is just a mental detox.
 But tranquilizers—they are dangerous.
 I was terrified to leave, and I came away knowing that that would never happen to me again.

-For the record most of us who support one another online coming off psychiatric drugs and benzos (Klonopin is a benzo) take a much much longer time coming off of them.
-The networking that’s available online allows us to access those who’ve come before us and recovered and we can learn the safest ways to do it while getting support.
-A forty-eight day detox like the one Stevie Nicks did will mess up almost anyone…though coming off slower doesn’t always save people from getting sick either.
-I’m a case in point!
+Those of us who support one another online take a much longer time coming off benzos and other psych drugs.
+The networking that’s available online allows us to access those who’ve come before us.
+Those who’ve recovered teach the safest ways to do it while getting support.

-The good news is that Stevie Nicks like most other people who withdraw from these neurotoxic drugs did recover in time.
+The good news is that Stevie Nicks, like most other people who withdraw from these neurotoxic drugs, did recover in time.
 I too am finally getting better slowly though it’s still rough going now at 14 months off.

 All psychiatric drugs are potentially iatrogenic substances, not just benzodiazepines.
 Iatrogenic means medically caused injury/illness.